L10 Web Stats Reporter 3.15

 I have a professional photographer shooting my work.
 Do I still need your services?

 Like I stated above, I’ve been able to improve almost every image I’ve worked on, even those from professional photographers.
-Hap Sakwa is about the best jury slide photographer and he considers me one of his team.
+Hap Sakwa is about the best jewelry photographer and he considers me one of his team.
 At various times, a great many of the other jury slide photographers have contacted me with questions because their images didn’t look right after uploading to ZAPP.
 I show examples in my seminars that photography and Photoshop are two completely different skills.
 The best photographers understand their limitations and some welcome my work and refer artists to me.
 The photographers who don’t understand their limitations are the one’s to watch out for.

 top